silentspring30/dao-ai-framework/daohaus_review.md

 Diversity, cross-disciplinary collaboration, challenging viewpoints and varied socioeconomic backgrounds in teams are highly valued and allow to develop creative solutions that are beneficial to society at large.

-I'd like to propose an extension to Design Thinking by adding the following lenses to developing AI models:
+I'd like to propose an extension to Design Thinking by adding the following lenses to developing DAO AI models:
 - **Community**, where the goal is to understand which communities the AI model is impacting?
-- **Ethics**, this includes if various backgrounds (socioeconomic, gender and race) have been considered in the creation of this data or model, what bias exist and is it harmful?
+- **Ethics**, this includes if various backgrounds (socioeconomic, gender, race and data rich/poor) have been considered in the creation of this data or model, what bias exist and is it harmful?
 - **Plant-based Living**, what is the environmental impact of this data and model?
 Could it be reduced?
 - **Commercial**, who is this model renumerating and is it supporting the progress of decentralized AI and communities?

 # About Algovera DAO